FukiBabasaki/hiragana-recogniser/README.md

 # Hiragana Recogniser
 Handwritten Japanese Hiragana recognition using a deep convolutional neural network.
-My model performs over 98% accuracy on the test set.
+My model follows the framework of [VGGNet](https://arxiv.org/abs/1409.1556) and it performs over 98% accuracy on the test set.

 [demo](http://3.26.65.5/)